languel/mediamime/docs/DISTRIBUTION.md

 - The project stylesheet inlined inside the `<head>`.
 - No external asset references, so it can be opened directly from `file://`.

-> Tip: the file is safe to commit alongside source – it will be overwritten next time you run the build.
+> Note: we intentionally keep this generated file out of `main` to avoid noisy diffs and merge conflicts.
+Treat it as a release artifact.

 ## 3. Package for Distribution